-Are you a new borrower looking for a way to establish credit?
+Are you a new borrower looking for a way to establish credit in 2022?
 The Petal Card is a non-traditional way to do that, and you’ll get to use a real credit card in the process.

 “I love the Petal Card,” money expert Clark Howard says.

 “It’s a really modern fintech that is using alternative methods to determine what your level of risk is even if you’ve never had traditional credit.”

 In this article, I’ll take a deep dive into Petal Card’s unique approach, and I’ll talk with Clark about why he recommends this path for new borrowers.

 Table of Contents

 - How the Petal Card Is Different From Other Credit Cards

 - Petal® 1 “No Annual Fee” Visa® Credit Card vs. Petal® 2 “Cash Back, No Fees” Visa® Credit Card: What’s the Difference?

 - Why Clark Howard Recommends the Petal Card

 What Is the Petal Card?